 You also have the ability to select advanced options, if you choose.
 One advanced option is “Text Validation”.
 Text validation ensures that a specific piece of text (like the text in a footer, or a product or article title that always appears on your homepage page) appears each time that New Relic performs a check.
 This is a nice feature because it allows you to confirm that the website loaded the entire page including the piece of text that you specify.

-There are other advanced options, such as Verify SSL and whether to treat a 302/301 redirect as a failure, but we are going to leave those options unchecked for now and click on “Select Locations”. create monitor options page - allows you to select the name of your monitor and the url to check
+There are other advanced options, such as Verify SSL and whether to treat a 302/301 redirect as a failure, but we are going to leave those options unchecked for now and click on “Select Locations”. - Select your monitor locations

 Once your monitor is setup, the next step is to create an Alert Condition.
 To do so, click on “Alerts & AI” or search for Alerts in the search box on the left hand side of the page.
 In the Alerts & AI page, click on “Alert conditions (Policies)” and select “New Alert Policy”.